Xynariz/Item_value_mod/README.md

 # Item value mod
 The Item Value Mod is a mod for the game Stonehearth.
 The mod changes the in-game value of craftable items based on a specific formula.
+This mod is nowhere near complete at this time.